Reverend John Teye Memorial Institute: History

 The school was started in October 1973 by Lawrence John Teye.
 John Teye used to be a teacher at the Accra Girls Senior High School in the 1960s.
 He started the John Teye Maths and Piano Club at his residence at Kotobabi, a suburb of Accra.
 It was originally run as an after school club.
 It became so popular that many other subjects were taught in addition to Music and Piano.
 The continuing growth and demand for tuition at the club led John Teye to set up the school.

 Academics

 The school has four sections.
 They include the Lower Primary and Upper Primary which cater for Years 1 to 3 and Years 4 to 6 respectively.
 The Secondary section is also divided into the Junior High School and the Senior High Schools.
 The Senior High School offers four programmes leading to the West African Senior High School Certificate Examination.

 Music

 The School Band, which is well known in Ghana after featuring often on national TV and at national events went on a European tour in 2002, visiting Germany, Denmark, Netherlands, Switzerland and the United Kingdom.
-They have also performed in some of Ghana's neighbouring countries, namely Togo and Cote d'Ivoire.
+They have also performed in some of Ghana's neighbouring countries, namely Togo and Côte d'Ivoire.
 The band has also been at the Harrogate International Youth Music Festival in 1993 and the Shrewsbury International Music Festival in 1996.
 They have also released albums including "He lives" and "Use Me In Thy Vineyard".